junxit/us-congress-bills-112/metadata.md

 - 2011-02-01 — Introduced in Senate
 - 2011-02-01 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S417)
 - 2011-02-01 — Sponsor introductory remarks on measure.
 (CR S417)
+- 2011-02-07 — Referred to the Committee on Finance.
+- 2011-02-07 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2011-02-07 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.